asprigle65/Mini-Golf/README.md

 5. Click "Run Implementation"
 6. Click "Generate Bistream"
 7. Once this process is complete, click "Program Device", let the system auto-connect, and the game should appear on your display

+## Inputs and Outputs
+### Inputs
+Our project uses the 5 buttons labelled "BTLU", "BTNR", "BTNL", "BTND", and "BTNC".
+The first 4 buttons listed move the purple shot cursor up, down, left, and right to change the power and trajectory of the ball.
+### Outputs
+The 7-segment counter that is built into the NEXYS board is used to keep score.
+As previously stated, it increases by 1 with every stroke made.
+We also used the video output on the board to actually show the game on an external display.

 ## Summary